-- No encryption, all wireless communication in clear text. - Vendor claims: - "Security: SNP radio transmissions never carry commands; only data is transmitted.
+- No encryption, all wireless communication in clear text - Vendor claims:

+"Security: SNP radio transmissions never carry commands; only data is transmitted.
 Therefore, while RF communications may be subject to local interference, there is no opportunity to embed malicious instructions to a network device or upstream traffic system."

-"The option for encrypting the over the air information was removed early in the product's life cycle based on customer feedback.
-There was nothing broken on the system as we did not intend the over the air information to be protected.
-Firmware updates are encrypted AES."
+feedback.
+There was nothing broken on the system as we did not intend the over the air information to be protected."
+IOActive